 Both tickets to the 2017 Spirit of Georgetown and copies of “Finding Magic” will be for sale at the event and Sally will be available for book signing after the Q&A discussion.

 Please RSVP on our Eventbrite page if you plan to attend.
 We look forward to seeing you there!

 K Street NW between Wisconsin Avenue and Thomas Jefferson Street

-Washington, D.C.’s most anticipated epicurean festival celebrated its 23rd year with creative tastes from more than 30 of the neighborhood’s best restaurants.
-New in 2016, guests enjoyed beer and wine as they strolled from booth to booth.
+Washington, D.C.’s most anticipated epicurean festival will be celebrating its 24th year with creative tastes from more than 30 of the neighborhood’s best restaurants.
+This year, guests will be able to enjoy beer and wine as they stroll from booth to booth.
 This foodie event takes place in the heart of Georgetown, on K Street NW, between Wisconsin Avenue and Thomas Jefferson Street and along the scenic Georgetown Waterfront.

 This longstanding event in Georgetown benefits Georgetown Ministry Center’s mission to support the homeless.
 The event began over 20 years ago by Grace Episcopal Church in Georgetown and its former Rector David Bird and member Robert Egger, who went on to found DC Central Kitchen.